Do you have chill skills?

-As an adult, we have gained experience to know when we need to step away from a situation or cool down.
+As adults, we've gained enough experience to know when we need to step away from a situation or cool down.
 Young children (and not so young) often need guidance in recognizing the symptoms of frustration or anger.
 I do my best to explain that it is okay to take a break and it even shows social intelligence to do this.

 My goal is for my students to be able to advocate for themselves as early as possible (even first grade).

 At the beginning of the year, we role play with examples AND non-examples of how to use The Blue Box.
 The key to success is already using the materials for practice before the “real” need presents itself.

 Another idea is to tie it to a character from a story we have read.
 Not just any character, but someone who is having a pretty tough time and could definitely benefit from applying some chill skills.

 Here are some of our favorite read aloud books for managing our emotions: